hortigraph/hortigraph.github.io/_glossary/available-water-content.md

+---
-## AVAILABLE WATER CONTENT
+title: AVAILABLE WATER CONTENT
-### Definition
+---
+`AVAILABLE WATER CONTENT`

-The amount of water that can be used by a plant between field capacity and permanent wilting point;
+The amount of water that can be used by a plant between field capacity and permanent wilting point;`

-### Description
+undefined